Shifting Security Left with Trend Micro and Snyk

-DevOps concepts and practices are constantly evolving, and there is a need to integrate security into this process.
+DevOps concepts and practises are constantly evolving, and there is a need to integrate security into this process.
 This has led to the development of DevSecOps.
 No longer just a buzzword, DevSecOps is a necessity to guarantee secured application workloads.
 This is achieved by bringing security to the forefront of the DevOps processes, commonly described as “shifting security left.”

 The benefits of shifting left are numerous.
 First, it allows development teams to catch problems long before deploying applications.
 For example, it can help avoid using vulnerable dependencies and libraries, especially when relying on open-source packages.
-For open-source packages, it also ensures that you don’t accidentally use inappropriately licensed libraries.
+For open-source packages, it also ensures that you don’t accidentally use inappropriately licenced libraries.

 The Importance of Visibility as Security Shifts Left